-This manual covers installation of P-K Thermific Boiler Models N-700, N-900, N-1200, N-1500, N-1700, and N-1900.
+This manual covers installation of P-K Thermific Boiler Models N-700, (N,D)-900, (N,D)-1200, (N,D)-1500-2, N-1700-2 and (N,D)-1900-2.
 The model numbers may be followed by a suffix letter in some cases to indicate special features or different options.
-Not all boilers and not all options are A.G.A.
-Design Certified or CGA Approved; check the rating plate.

 While details may differ slightly, basic operation is the same for all models.
-Determine from the purchase order if any special features apply to the boiler.
 Boilers may be built to operate with natural gas or liquified petroleum gas.
 Check the rating plate for correct fuel usage and gas pressures.